Crypto-TII/AutoND/README.md

 ```bash
 python main.py
 ```
-The output should similar to the following (for SPECK32/64):
+The output should be similar to the following (for SPECK32/64):
 ```bash
 INFO:root:CREATE NEURAL NETWORK MODEL.
 INFO:root:determined cipher input size = 64